ppmim/PAPI/docs/modules.rst

 ====================     ===========
 Module                   Description
 ====================     ===========
-``papi``                 Main pipeline module to start the entire data reduction process ``calDark``              Creates a master dark by combination of a dark sequence ``calDarkModel``         Creates a master dark model from a dark series ``calBPM``               Creates a master Bad Pixel Mask from a set of darks and flats calibration files
+``papi``                 Main pipeline script to start the entire data reduction process ``calDark``              Creates a master dark by combination of a dark sequence ``calDarkModel``         Creates a master dark model from a dark series ``calBPM``               Creates a master Bad Pixel Mask from a set of darks and flats calibration files